-Accusations of 'Frat House' Behavior Trail 'LA Times' Publisher's Career
+Accusations Of 'Frat House' Behavior Trail 'LA Times' Publisher's Career

 Sipkins said Tronc had not suspended Levinsohn.
 Other media executives who have been investigated, suspended or terminated after being accused of sexual misconduct include Michael Oreskes, NPR's former top news editor.

-On Thursday afternoon, the organizing committee of the journalists in the Los Angeles Times newsroom pushing for a union there called for Levinsohn to be fired immediately, based NPR's findings.
+On Thursday afternoon, the organizing committee of the journalists in the Los Angeles Times newsroom pushing for a union there called for Levinsohn to be fired immediately, based on NPR's findings.

 Back in August, top officials at the Los Angeles Times' parent company — called Tronc — wanted new leadership to run its crown jewel.
 They fired a slew of top executives at the newspaper and hired Levinsohn.